FrancoDelCastillo/todo-list/README.md

 # To-do list built with Firebase Storage

-Write any task you need to complete

-You can mark it as complete or delete it from the task list
+Write any task you need to complete, you can mark it as complete or delete it from the task list.

 Built with ReactJs